CityOfLosAngeles/planning-entitlements/scripts_notebooks_README.md

 * `A3_store_parcel_work`: Complete all further parcel-related cleaning and processing.
 Tag duplicate parcels, join parcels to TOC Tiers.
 * `A4_toc_work`: Upload and clean TOC-related files from City Planning.
 These files are used in `A3_store_parcel_work`.
 * `A5_create_pcts_master`: Make a master PCTS file and parent_case file.
 * `A6_create_crosswalks`: Crosswalks are correspondence tables used to merge and join various datasets together.
 Create crosswalks to help us create our analysis datasets in a flexible way.
+Crosswalks for zoning and PCTS parsers, parcels that are RSO units, and % of AIN that belong to each zone_class within a tract.
+* `A7_spatial_imports`: Light cleaning for spatial data that is imported and saved into catalog.

 ### B. Zone Parser Work
 Scripts here deal with any outputs or related files needed after the [PCTS zone parser](./src/pcts_parser.py) is used.
 Figure out what errors arise and what information might need to be extracted and saved as crosswalk files.